cagov/innovation-hub.ca.gov/docs/pages/data/race-ethnicity-standard.md

 <div class="blockquote-container">
   <div class="blockquote-body">
     <div class="blockquote-content">
-      For example, during the COVID-19 pandemic, the California Department of Public Health's ability to collect and analyze vaccination data using [equity metrics like the Healthy Places Index](https://www.gov.ca.gov/2021/03/04/california-leads-with-public-health-and-vaccine-equity-to-safely-and-sustainably-reopen/) helped them recognize gaps in vaccine access across different race and ethnicity groups.
+      For example, during the COVID-19 pandemic, the California Department of Public Health's ability to collect and analyze vaccination data using <a href="https://www.gov.ca.gov/2021/03/04/california-leads-with-public-health-and-vaccine-equity-to-safely-and-sustainably-reopen/">equity metrics like the Healthy Places Index</a> helped them recognize gaps in vaccine access across different race and ethnicity groups.
 This allowed for the implementation of targeted solutions, like establishing vaccination sites in the most impacted neighborhoods and partnering with community organizations to reach underserved populations.
     </div>
   </div>
 </div>